ProjectKorra/ProjectKorraWiki/source/general/pkteam.rst

 | Aether          | Server Admin    | |aether|      |
 +-----------------+-----------------+---------------+

-Builders
+Build Team
 ^^^^^^^^^^^^^^
-Builders are responsible for constructing our servers arenas and beautiful maps.
+The Build Team is responsible for constructing our servers arenas and beautiful maps.

 +-----------------+-----------------+---------------+
 | AndDrew         | Server Builder  | |anddrew|     |